Heat-Related Illness and Outdoor Workers

 Written by: Rocky Epstein and Ashley Lawrence

-Sweltering heat and humidity, cooling off at Barton Springs, or sitting under a porch fan listening to cicadas in the late afternoon, these are the trademarks of a typical Austin summer day.
-As idyllic as summer seems for most of us, each year, extreme heat and humid conditions affect thousands of outdoor workers causing a range of heat illness that can affect anyone at any age in any condition.
-And, with temperatures reaching over 100 degrees, we may be looking at a record-breaking summer heat wave this year.
+Whether your basking sweltering heat and humidity, cooling off at Barton Springs, or sitting under a porch fan listening to cicadas in the late afternoon, these are all trademarks of a typical Austin summer day.
+As idyllic as summer seems for most of us, each year, extreme heat and humid conditions affect thousands of outdoor workers, causing a range of heat illnesses.

-Heat exhaustion may precede heat stroke, a much more significant condition.
-With heat exhaustion, your body’s core temperature may rise to between 100 and 102 degrees.
-Common symptoms include a headache, nausea, vertigo, weakness, thirst, heavy sweating, irritability, and a decreased urine output.
+- Heat exhaustion may precede heat stroke, a much more significant condition.
+With heat exhaustion, your body’s core temperature may rise to between 100 and 102 °F. Common symptoms include headache, nausea, vertigo, weakness, thirst, heavy sweating, irritability, and a decreased urine output.

-Fainting or heat syncope can occur in workers who stand all day or rise suddenly from a seated position, causing a temporary drop in blood pressure.
-They may feel light-headed, dizzy, and sometimes faint.
-Dehydration and lack of acclimation are the main causes of this condition.
+- Fainting, or heat syncope, can occur in workers who stand all day or rise suddenly from a seated position, causing a temporary drop in blood pressure.
+This is often a result of dehydration and lack of acclimation.
+Common symptoms include light-headedness, dizziness, and feeling faint.

-Heat rash may appear if a worker’s clothing is too restrictive.
-Tight clothing traps sweat close to the skin blocking the sweat glands.
-Sweat is unable to evaporate causing a red rash to appear.
-The rash will appear bumpy and red as well as give off a prickly or hot sensation.
+- Heat rash may appear due to restrictive clothing.
+Tight clothing traps sweat close to the skin.
+This blocks the sweat glands, causing the sweat to be unable to evaporate.
+As a result, a red, bumpy rash that give off a prickly or hot sensation will appear.
 It is important to remove tight or restrictive clothing to let the skin cool and air out.

 Mind the Humidity

-Humidity is as important as high temperatures when planning outdoor activities or work.
-Yes, humidity can mean the difference in how quickly a person may recover from heat exposure.
+Humidity can mean the difference in how quickly a person may recover from heat exposure.
 When relative humidity is 75%, you cannot count on sweating alone to cool your body.
-However, high humid conditions and rising temperatures makes it difficult for a person to cool down.
-If you or someone you know is suffering from a heat illness on a high humidity day, it is important to cool a person’s whole body as soon as possible on high humidity days if they are suffering from heat illness.
-A pool of water is usually the fastest way to cool a body, but if you do not have access to a pool or lake, use water-cooled or cooling garments or wet towels to help bring down the body temperature.
-In less humid conditions, it may be easier to cool someone down using cool compresses, water, or by getting them to rest in a cool, shady location.
+High humid conditions and rising temperatures makes it difficult for a person to cool down.
+If you or someone you know is suffering from a heat illness on a high humidity day, it is important to cool the whole body down as soon as possible.
+The fastest way to do this is by submerging the body in a pool or other body of water or by using cooling garments or wet towels to help bring the body temperature down.
+In less humid conditions, you can use cool compresses, water, or rest in a cool, shaded area.

-- Take time to acclimate to the heat: It usually takes at least two weeks – don’t rush it.
+- Take time to acclimate to the heat: It usually takes a minimum of two weeks – don’t rush it.

-- Limit work or play during the hottest part of the day: Plan outside activities in the early morning or late afternoon when temperatures tend to be cooler.
+- Avoid working during the hottest part of the day: Optimal timing would be either in the early morning or late afternoon when temperatures tend to be cooler.

-Be sure to check the heat index and follow heat safety tips: If you do work in the heat, the Occupational Safety and Health Administration (OSHA) and the National Institute for Occupational Safety and Health (NIOSH) have developed a helpful Heat App to help quickly assess the heat index.
+Be sure to check the heat index and follow heat safety tips.
+The Occupational Safety and Health Administration (OSHA) and the National Institute for Occupational Safety and Health (NIOSH) have developed a free downloadable Heat Safety Tool App to help quickly assess the heat index.
 It also offers heat safety tips to keep you safe during the day.
-You can download it here for Apple and Android: OSHA/NIOSH Heat App.